ErichHeinemann/ESP32-Audio-Tests-ML/ESP32Core0_TEST_I2C_ssd1306_ADS11115_MIDI_PCF8574/readme.md

 - 44.1 kHz Samplingrate
 - Filename must be something like: 100_LCO.WAV where "LCO" will be displayed in the OLED-display, the Numbers should be in a order.
 In the moment the ESP32 boots, it loads the samples into its sampleslots in the order of the samplenames.
-In may case I have this structure of files:
+In my case I have this structure of files:
 /data/0/100_LCO.wav
 /data/0/101_MCO.wav
 /data/0/100_HCO.wav